 Table of Contents

-The Nikon Nikkor 35mm F1.8 features a large, bright, F1.8 aperture enabling it to capture up to 8 times more light than the average kit lens.
-For this reason, the Nikon 35mm DX a good lens for taking photos in low light.
+The Nikon AF-S 35mm F1.8 large, bright, F1.8 aperture captures up to 8 times more light than the average kit lens.
+For this reason, the Nikon 35mm DX is a good lens for taking photos in low light.
 Read: What is Aperture.

 At 200 grams, the Nikon Nikkor 35mm 1.8 DX will not weigh you down.
 And thanks to its compact dimension, the Nikon 35mm can be squeezed into a jacket pocket.

 Overall, the Nikon 35mm DX’s build quality is good.
 Unlike other cheap Nikon lenses, the Nikon 35mm features a metal mounting ring improving durability.
 However, unlike Nikon’s vastly more expensive ‘premium’ lenses, the 35mm DX is not rated for all-weather use.

 - Focal Length: 35mm

 - Aperture: F1.8 to F22

 - Minimum Focus Distance: 30cm

 - Weight: 200 Grams

 Nikon AF-S 35mm F1.8 DX Image Quality